qiime2/amplicon-docs/docs/explanations/experienced-researchers.md

 The processing steps we'll cover in this discussion include:

-1. Preparing your sample metadata
+- Preparing your sample metadata
-1. Importing raw sequence (FASTQ) data into QIIME 2.
+- Importing raw sequence (FASTQ) data into QIIME 2.
-1. Demultiplexing data (i.e. mapping each sequence to the sample it came from).
+- Demultiplexing data (i.e. mapping each sequence to the sample it came from).
-1. Removing non-biological parts of the sequences (e.g., adapters and primers).
+- Removing non-biological parts of the sequences (e.g., adapters and primers).
-1. Performing quality control and:
+- Performing quality control and:
   - denoising sequences with DADA2 or deblur, and/or
   - quality filtering, length trimming, and clustering with VSEARCH or dbOTU
-1. Assigning taxonomy
+- Assigning taxonomy
+- Generating phylogenetic trees
-1. Analyzing data and gaining insight into your microbiomes!
+- Analyzing data and gaining insight into your microbiomes!

 [](some-theory) and [](available-plugins) can give you ideas for additional possible processing and analysis steps.